vmware-archive/nsxraml/readme.md

 - Update - Update an object.
 HTTP PUT
 - Delete - Delete an object.
 HTTP DELETE
 - Execute - Execute an action.
 Example: start a traceroute
+- Toggle - Switch the state of a value that is true/false or on/off

 # Building